-If a Reserve Study Company does a Full Level I Study but the Board then uses their DIY software to change items in the study on the updates who is liable if/when mistakes are discovered that result in a significant costs to the membership… Who is responsible in the barber shop when you cut your own hair using their very sharp shears and happen to cut off a piece of your ear?
-These are great questions that do not have clear cut answers (pardon pun).
+If a Reserve Study Company does a Full Level I Study but the Board then uses their DIY software to change items in the study on the updates who is liable if/when mistakes are discovered that result in a significant costs to the membership… Who is responsible in the barber shop when you cut your own hair using clippersn and happen to cut off a piece of your ear?
+These are great questions that do not have clear cut answers (pardon the pun).
 Typically these scenarios will end up in court and a judge will decide.

 Disclosure Requirements Are Difficult to Meet

-A review of this document shows these concepts are not self-evident by any stretch.
+The concepts and formulas in a reserve study or disclosure document are not self-evident by any stretch.
 The concepts of Percent Funded, Fully Funded Balance, Baseline, Threshold, Statutory and Recommended Funding Plans, etc. are all examples of what the person completing these updates need to be familiar with.
 Additionally access to cost manuals, bids, regional cost multipliers, etc. would all be needed to complete an accurate update.
-While the software may appear to be simple for a DIY Reserve Study Update the concepts are not so much and will require a bit of education in respects to reserve study concepts and facilities repairs and maintenance costs; the question is does the member completing it have the time and drive to do so.
+While the software may appear to be simple for a DIY Reserve Study Update the concepts are not so much and will require a bit of education in respects to reserve study concepts and facilities repairs and maintenance costs.
+Does the Board member utilizing the DIY software have the time and drive to learn all this information?
 I know most of us do not have the time and drive to cut our own hair...

 As more communities have attempted to complete updates with DIY software we have seen a rise in the number of calls requesting that we complete the Full Study and all future Updates due to inaccuracies and liability issues that have arisen from these DIY Reserve Study Software programs.
-The questions I usually have to stop and ask myself is - Didn’t we already try this? - Before the WA State RCW legislation was passed most communities were in a position of poor funding levels due to years of following inaccurate and/or misleading financial strategies that were typically created by well-meaning Board members.
-Aren’t we just taking a step back… this can be tempting especially when some Reserve Study Firm is selling you on this idea, but is it any different than what we already tried…..
-The best shears in the world will not get me to cut my own hair...
+The questions I usually have to stop and ask myself is - Didn’t we already try this? - Before the WA State RCW legislation was passed most communities were in a position of poor funding levels due to years of following inaccurate and/or misleading financial models that were typically created by well-meaning Board members.
+Aren’t we just taking a step back… this can be tempting especially when a Reserve Study Firm is selling you on this idea, but is it any different than what we already tried…

-As with all products there is a place for DIY Reserve Study software but it really needs to be placed in the hands of a person very familiar with all the concepts, has the tools necessary and the willingness to carry the liability of the reserve study for the community.
-Additionally they really must have the drive to do the necessary research to find accurate cost figures and useful lives of components all the while staying independent in their overall assessment of the components and funding models.
-We frequently see Boards remove or un-fund components in their internal software only because they were causing problems for their long term budgeting goals.
+As with all products there is a place for DIY Reserve Study software but it really needs to be placed in the hands of a person very familiar with all the concepts, has the necessary tools and the willingness to carry the liability of the reserve study for the community.
+Additionally they really must have the drive to do the necessary research to find accurate cost figures, useful life information for components and all the while staying independent in their overall assessment of the components and funding models.
+We frequently see Boards remove or un-fund components in their DIY software only because they were causing problems for their long term budgeting goals.

 As for DIY haircuts… I say leave that to the pros… Just a tip from someone who had to wear a hat every day for a month…